frankframework/frank-manual/README.md

     |- README.md: This README file.
     |- CONTRIBUTING.md: Explains how to contribute to this manual.
     |- buildspec.yml: It is not clear whether this file is really needed.
+    |- runTests.bat: Windows batch file to run all unit tests.
+These test Python code invoked by generateAll.py.

 To contribute to this project, see CONTRIBUTING.md